Beyond-adiabatic Quantum Admittance of a Semiconductor Quantum Dot at High Frequencies: Rethinking Reflectometry as Polaron Dynamics: Tunnel Rates and Effective Admittance

+In the previous section, we have seen how the main approximations of the semiclassical model stem from tracing out the quantum degrees of freedom of the PhO, and from neglecting any broadening of the density of states of the (metastable) level of the QD.
+Here, we derive a fully quantum master equation, addressing both concerns by, respectively, treating the PhO quantum-mechanically and taking a self-consistent approach to the QD-CR interaction.

-Before tackling \eqr{eq:ME_q}, we shall consider electron-photon interaction in the Lang-Firsov formalism and perform a canonical transformation into the polaron frame of reference\cite{Jang_2022,Xu_Cao_2016,Wilner_Wang_Thoss_Rabani_2015}.
+The key insight that allows for a quantum treatment of the radiation is to consider the electron-photon interaction in the Lang-Firsov formalism and to perform a canonical transformation into the polaron frame of reference\cite{Jang_2022,Xu_Cao_2016,Wilner_Wang_Thoss_Rabani_2015}.
 This is achieved by considering the operator